pumbaasdad/volumerize/backends/GoogleDrive/README.md

 Volumerize can backup Docker volumes on Google Drive.

+Note: If you previously created Google Drive credentials using PyDrive and your key has not expired, those keys can still be used via the `GOOGLE_DRIVE_ID` and `GOOGLE_DRIVE_SECRET` environment variables.
+However, since Google has removed the ability for out of band OAuth authentication, this is no longer the recommended approach.

 You have to perform the following steps:

-Login to Google developers console and create a service account.
+Login to [Google developers console](https://console.developers.google.com) and create a service account.

-Read on how to create the app key on Google directive: [Note on PyDrive](http://duplicity.nongnu.org/duplicity.1.html#sect22)

-The Google developers console: [Google Developers Console](https://console.developers.google.com./)

-On the app page you need to generate the `OAuth client ID` and retrieve the `Client ID` and `Client Secret`.
+Create a new JSON key for the service account, and save the key to a location that can be mounted to the Volumerize container.

+Share a folder in your google drive with the e-mail address of the service account.

 First we start our example container with some data to backup: